 Interstellar Asteroids are Wonderfully Weird

-If you had told me last week that before now, we had never witnessed an interstellar object of any kind enter our solar system, I’d have said “Should we go to lunch?
+If you’d told me last week that before now, we had never witnessed an interstellar object of any kind enter our solar system, I’d have said “Let’s get lunch.
 I’m hungry.”
 Then I would have said, “I’m not finished watching season two of Stranger Things, so we can’t talk about that.”
 THEN I would have said “Seriously?
 Nothing from outside our solar system, ever?”

 If you’re a non-scientist/barely casual space watcher like me, then you probably had no idea either.
 But it’s true.
 The newly-arrived asteroid “Oumuamua”—Hawaiian for “scout”—is the first interstellar asteroid (or interstellar anything) we’ve ever seen arrive in our solar system.

 It looks crazy.
 Take a gander at this artist’s representation:

 My fictional representation of the discovery of Oumuamua: